 The workbook is invaluable for cementing your understanding, at this stage of the course.
 It contains further explanations, several exercises, and a few additional tools to help you to develop your screenplay.
-The character drawings Jodie drew made me smile, but I can see that using them would be effective.
+The character drawings Jodie drew made me smile (Check it out here), but I can see that using them would be effective.

 Creating and communicating your vision